 What Is Cardano Staking?

-The Cardano network runs on the proof-of-stake protocol, which means that there are no miners on the blockchain, but validators.
+The Cardano network runs on the proof-of-stake protocol, meaning there are no miners on the blockchain but validators.
 Also, with no mining, the network consumes less electricity and does not require validators to have robust and expensive mining rigs.
 They only need a consistent internet connection and average computer specifications.

 Of course, the network needs stake to grow, so ADA holders can choose to use their ADA for Cardano staking.
 They gain rewards for doing this.
 The size of the stake in the network is directly proportional to the amount of ADA a user or validator has.

 Cardano staking runs on a cyclical basis.
-Every five days, ADA holders receive rewards if their stake contributed to a new block.
+ADA holders receive rewards every five days if their stake contributes to a new block.
 Some epochs result in no new blocks, and holders and validators will not receive any rewards.

 How Does Staking Work?